When it comes to unique tourist destinations in Thailand, Chiang Mai is one of the most fascinating and intriguing places in Southeast Asia 🏆

-If you want to make the most out of your time in this majestic city in Northern Thailand, here are some fun things 🧔 to do on your holiday.
+If you want to make the most out of your time in this majestic city in Northern Thailand, here are some fun things to do on your holiday 🏆

-Apart from ziplining, you can also indulge in other sports such as mountain biking in Doi Suthep national park, ATV driving in the Thai countryside, or Kayaking in the Mae Ping River 🏅
+Apart from ziplining, you can also indulge in other sports such as mountain biking in Doi Suthep National Park, ATV driving in the Thai countryside, or Kayaking in the Mae Ping River 🏅

-Thailand has some of the most impressive waterfalls that can welcome relief in the warm weather environment 🧔 There are quite a few waterfalls in and around Chiang Mai that attract tourists all year around.
+Thailand has some of the most impressive waterfalls that can welcome relief in the warm weather environment 🧔 There are quite a few waterfalls in and around Chiang Mai that attract tourists all year round.
 Huay Kaew Waterfall is one of them and is just a minute walk away from Chiang Mai Zoo.
-This waterfall flows through the year; its natural beauty and cool waters attract many visitors.
+This waterfall flows through the year; its natural beauty and calm waters attract many visitors.

 Taking place mainly at the Old Chiangmai Cultural Center, you first get to enjoy a stunning Lanna Thai buffet with lots of top-quality local food with some Western food as well, and then you will sit down to experience a stage show that is over 150 years old.
 The costumes, live music, and dance performances really are spectacular.